Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The Hoare hyperspace monad

 To complete the proof, suppose that $A$ and $B$ are $H$-algebras.
 A morphism $m$ between them is, by definition, a continuous map such that the following diagram commutes.

 Such maps $m$ are precisely those that preserve arbitrary suprema by \Cref{joinclosure}. \end{proof}

-We conclude this section with a remark.
+We conclude this subsection with a remark.
 In contradiction to a claim by Schalk \cite[Sections~6.3 and 6.3.1]{schalk}, not every sober space whose specialization order is a complete lattice is a topological complete join-semilattice.
-In other words, for a sober space $X$ whose specialization order is a complete lattice, the continuity of the join map of closed sets $\bigjoin:HL\to L$, or equivalently of the binary join map $\join:L\times L\to L$, is not guaranteed.
-A counterexample seems to be given by Hoffmann~\cite[Example~5.5 combined with Lemma~1.5]{hoffmann}, however it is based on what appears to be a faulty reference (reference 5 therein).
+In other words, for a sober space $X$ whose specialization order is a complete lattice, the continuity of the join map of closed sets $\bigjoin: HL \to L$, or equivalently of the binary join map $\join: L \times L\to L$, is not guaranteed.
+A counterexample seems to be given by Hoffmann~\cite[Example~5.5 combined with Lemma~1.5]{hoffmann}, however it is based on what appears to be an incorrect reference (reference [5] therein).
 We give a concrete counterexample, based on Hoffmann's approach.